-As of 2021, 35 states plus D.C have legalized medicinal marijuana.
-Meanwhile, there are now 15 states (plus D.C.) where recreational weed is legal.
-Four of these states have recently come on board.
+As of 2021, over two-thirds of American states have legalized medicinal marijuana.
+Meanwhile, more than a third of states (plus D.C.) now permit recreational cannabis.
+Several of these states have recently come on board.

-In this article, we look at all 15 states (plus the District of Columbia) that have legalized recreational marijuana.
+This article looks at every state (plus the District of Columbia) that has legalized recreational marijuana.

-Marijuana was decriminalized in Alaska in 1975 but recriminalized in 1990.
+Marijuana was decriminalized in Alaska in 1975 but re-criminalized in 1990.
 The state veered between criminalization and decriminalization in the early 2000s.
-Measure 2, a ballot initiative to make marijuana legal for recreational use, was successful in 2014.
+However, Measure 2, a ballot initiative to make marijuana legal for recreational use, was successful in 2014.
 It came into effect on February 24, 2015.

 It was the third state to allow recreational cannabis, and adults aged 21+ can possess up to one ounce.
 Alaskans are also permitted to grow six marijuana plants, but only three can be mature and flowering at one time.
 Possession of marijuana accessories is also legal.